-Library Privileges
+Library Account Privileges

 - All current students, staff, and faculty have borrowing privileges and remote access to online resources. - All library accounts must be renewed each year.
-Contact the library to renew your account when you receive an expiration notice. - Remote access to online resources requires logging in to your library account.
-Please visit the library's website for instructions.
+You will receive a courtesy renewal notice when your account is about to expire.
+Follow the instructions in the email notice to maintain your library access. - Remote access to online resources requires logging in to your library account.
+Current students, faculty, and staff may use their lancasterseminary.edu Google accounts for single sign-on access to the Library.